-Note: The District recognizes the importance of 1) establishing a baseline of individual heavy-duty trucks which visit the marine cargo terminals and 2) measuring progress towards achieving the goals and objectives of the MCAS and seeks to acquire additional truck trip information by end of 2022, or sooner if possible.
+Note: The Port intends to use a registry or system to help track the number of trucks and to estimate truck-related emissions.
+The Port will compile this information and provide it to the Board and other community stakeholders on an annual basis.
+The District recognizes the importance of 1) establishing a baseline of individual heavy-duty trucks which visit the marine cargo terminals and 2) measuring progress towards achieving the goals and objectives of the MCAS and seeks to acquire additional truck trip information by end of 2022, or sooner if possible.
 Furthermore, CARB's proposed regulatory language for the Advanced Clean Fleet Regulation will likely require marine terminal operators and ports to report heavy-duty truck visits on at least an annual basis beginning in November 2023.
 As such, the District will establish a truck registry or appropriate database in collaboration with CARB for those heavy-duty trucks visiting the marine cargo terminals by June 30, 2023.

-Truck Objective 1E: Provide status report to the Board of Port Commissioners with recommendations on zero emission truck technologies, as well as an evaluation of potential impacts to small fleets and/or independent truck drivers, as part of a biennial emissions reporting to better understand the transition zero emission truck technology.
+Truck Objective 1E: Provide status report to the Board of Port Commissioners with recommendations on zero emission truck technologies, as well as an evaluation of potential impacts to small fleets and/or independent truck drivers, as part of a Biennial Emissions Report biennial emissions reporting to better understand the transition zero